Bypassing memory safety mechanisms through speculative control flow hijacks: Case studies

 \subsubsection{\spac attack on LLVM-SSP}

 The pattern of the \SSP instrumentation closely resembles that of \prettyref{lst:arc_bwd}.
 Under our threat model, an attacker with a buffer overflow against a function protected by SSP can perform a \spac architectural overwrite attack of the return value of that function.
-We describe an end-to-end proof of concept of an attack targeting a version of \Code{libpng} with a reported buffer overflow (CVE-2004-0597): the bug is not exploitable in the traditional way owing to the fact that the function is compiled with SSP.
+We describe a practical attack targeting a version of \Code{libpng} with a reported buffer overflow (CVE-2004-0597): the bug is not exploitable in the traditional way owing to the fact that the function is compiled with SSP.
 We show how a speculative adversary can exploit the \spac architectural overwrite to leak arbitrary secrets from the victim.

-The attack proceeds as follows: in the first step, the attacker overwrites the saved return address of a victim function, e.g., through a classical buffer overflow.
+The attack proceeds as follows: in the first step, the attacker overwrites the saved return address of the victim function.
 In the second step, the attacker leverages a misprediction in the conditional jump of the canary integrity check, thus transiently executing a return to the previously overwritten return address.
-This PHT-based misprediction can be forced by the attacker in a way similar to Spectre~v1, by executing the canary integrity check with an intact local canary sufficiently many times.
+This PHT-based misprediction is achieved by the attacker in a way similar to Spectre~v1, by executing the canary integrity check with an intact local canary sufficiently many times.
 As discussed in \prettyref{sec:spac_evict}, another requirement is that a sufficiently long speculation window exist.
 We achieve this by evicting the global canary from the LLC, as we show in \prettyref{sec:canaryEviction}.
-The attacker is then able to perform a side-channel send operation by constructing a speculative ROP chain to access a secret and perform a side channel send, as we show in \prettyref{sec:SSPSpeculativeROP}.
+The attacker is then able to perform a side-channel send operation by constructing a speculative ROP chain to access a secret as we show in \prettyref{sec:SSPSpeculativeROP}.